 Some may argue to use the content similarity (if applicable) to rank the candidate recommendations.
 However, the success of Google (www.google.com) encourages us to embed web structure analysis into this task.
 In Google, PageRank [2] - a pure web linkage analysis algorithm - is combined with the textual content information of web pages to provide search results.
 In general, when a user submits a query, Google searches all pages containing the keyword(s) in the query.
 The resulting pages are ranked according to their PageRank scores, which have been pre-computed.
 The higher its PageRank value, the earlier a page is presented to the user.
-Traditionally, a search engine can be viewed as an application of information retrieval with the focus on "matching": a search engine is supposed to return all those pages that match users' query, ranked by degree of match.
+Traditionally, a search engine can be viewed as an application of Information Retrieval with the focus on "matching": a search engine is supposed to return all those pages that match users' query, ranked by degree of match.
 On the other hand, the semantics of a recommender system is "interesting and useful" [3].
 However, Google blurs this distinction by incorporating PageRank into its ranking, which uses web structure information to measure the authoritativeness or importance of web pages.
 From this point, Google can be viewed as a form of hybrid recommender system combining content and structure analysis with a one-input interface (By contrast, regular recommender systems have a zero-input interface).
 Indeed, this linkage analysis could compensate the possible limitation of our content coherent mission identification to web pages that are related by the virtue of their functionality rather than content.
 Ranking recommendation candidates based on this connectivity analysis could also allow rarely visited or newly added pages to be include in recommendations.
-This is important because rarely visited pages and newly added pages do not have corresponding entries in the web server access log and are typically excluded from any potential recommendation.
-Our approach gives them the chance to be picked up as recommended pages.

-2.5 The Recommendation Engine
+2.4 The Recommendation Engine